eldonna/eldonnas-631-final-project/README.md

     ## [1] 46 12

-Of the 46 houses that sold for more than $300,000, 16 had a recent tax assessment of $245,000 or below.
+Of the 46 houses that sold for under $300,000, 16 had a recent tax assessment of $245,000 or below.

     S300kT245 <- subset(nonlf, nonlf$Sale.Price > 300000 & nonlf$Most.Recent.Tax.Assessment < 246000)